ardominguezm/TDA-HRV-Development/README.md

 This repository contains all scripts used in the study:

-> **"Domínguez A., Mateos A., Jiménez A., Age-dependent patterns of cardiac complexity unveiled by topological data analysis of pediatric heart rate variability, PLoS One, In review (Oct 2025)"**
+> Domínguez A., Mateos A., Jiménez A., *Age-dependent patterns of cardiac complexity unveiled by topological data analysis of pediatric heart rate variability*, PLoS One 20(11): e0337620. https://doi.org/10.1371/journal.pone.0337620**

 ---